What kinds of spiders can you find in the United States?

 - Long legs.

-These venomous spiders can be found in the United States both outdoors AND indoors.
+These venomous spiders are found in the United States both outdoors AND indoors.

 Brown Recluse Range Map